-On occasion, we receive advances from customers that are amortized against future customer payments pursuant to the underlying agreements.
+Advances from Customers.
+On occasion, we receive advances from customers associated with certain projects.
+In fiscal 2012, we entered into an agreement with the Mexican government to provide a turnkey security screening solution along the country's borders, and in its ports and airports.
+Associated with the agreement, we were provided an advance totaling \$100 million.
+We are obligated to provide a guarantee until the advance has been earned.
 Such advances are classified in the Consolidated Balance Sheets as either a current or long-term liability dependent upon when we estimate the corresponding amortization to occur.